Join us for an incredible adventure in October 2018

 Accommodation: We stay in one of Kathmandu's best hotels and a well located 3-star hotel in Pokhara near the lake.
 While trekking we stay in comfortable family-run trekking lodges, in twin-share rooms.

 Food: Virtually ALL your meals are included, including breakfast, lunch and dinner while on the trek.
 See itinerary for specifics (BLD).
 Additional meals in Kathmandu and Pokhara plus a few drinks cost around US$10-15 per person (and typically much less).

 Investment: US$3,695 ***Super Special – US$2,595 for bookings made before 24th July***

 Day 1: Arrive Kathmandu (SUnday)

-On arrival we are transferred through to our comfortable 4-star hotel.
+On arrival we are transferred through to our luxurious 5-star hotel - the Yak and Yeti.
 It's great to finally be in Nepal!
-We'll head out to explore the bustling shopping area of Thamel and this is a great opportunity to pick up any final pieces of trekking clothes that you may need.
+We'll head out to explore the bustling shopping area of Thamel and this is a great opportunity to pick up any final trekking clothes that you may need.

 Day 2: Explore Kathmandu (Monday)

 This morning we explore some of the city’s most interesting sites including the hilltop temple of Swayambunath.
 In the afternoon, we visit a children's home that we have supported for a number of years.
 In the evening, we have a pre-trek briefing and organise our packs before we visit a wonderful Nepali restaurant for a welcome dinner (BD)

 Day 3: Fly to Pokhara and commence trek (tuesday)